Learn the 7 different types of self-care so you can be intentional with all of the areas of your self-care and take better care of yourself.

-First of all, if you’re asking ‘what are the different types of self-care’, you’re probably ready to take your self-care to a higher level.
+So, if you’re exploring or asking, ‘What are the different types of self-care?’ you’re probably ready to take self-care to a higher level.

-If you’ve done any research at all, I’m sure you’ve discovered hundreds of self-care ideas on one quick Internet search.
+If you’ve done any research, I’m sure you’ve discovered hundreds of self-care ideas on one quick Internet search.

 Probably not.

-I believe the best place to start is asking what are the different types of self-care so you know exactly how and where to be intentional with your efforts.
+The best place to start is to understand the different types of self-care so you know where to place your efforts.

-The list below contains the 7 different types of self-care categories and examples of specific activities* that belong in each of the respecting categories.
+The list below contains the seven types of self-care and examples of specific activities* that belong in each respecting category.

-Knowing self-care categories and the related activities will provide you with a better awareness of the effort that will be required while you’re making a change in your habits.
+Knowing self-care categories and related activities will give you a better awareness of the effort required while changing your habits.

-Have you ever noticed that what seems like a small habit change quickly becomes more involved than expected?
+Why is this important?
+Have you ever noticed that what seems like a small habit change quickly becomes way more involved than expected?

 Why do you think that happens?

 To illustrate, let's pretend I currently eat the typical Western diet of at least 50% pre-packaged, processed, or fast foods.
-I want me and my family to begin eating a Mediterranean Diet.
+I want my whole family to begin eating a Mediterranean Diet.
 I will address this example at the end of each category described below.

 Physical Self-care

-As one of the most well known and widely researched self-care categories, physical self-care includes the activities done to impact the well-being of your physical health.
+As one of the most well-known and widely researched self-care categories, physical self-care includes the activities that impact your physical health’s well-being.

 - Being active (exercise)